This article will help you read and understand your pathology report for osteochondroma.

 Most osteochondromas do not cause any symptoms.
 Some patients notice a firm painless lump under their skin.
 When symptoms do occur, they vary depending on the size and location of the tumour.
 Larger tumour can cause muscle soreness, pressure, pain, or decreased movement.
 If the tumour presses on a nerve or blood vessel, it can lead to numbness/tingling, weakness, or color change of the affected area.
 The most serious complication is a broken bone.

-Most cases of osteochondromas are single and non-hereditary (sporadic).
-Multiple osteochondromas can be a manifestation of a genetic condition called hereditary multiple osteochondromas (or hereditary multiple exostoses).
+Most cases of osteochondromas are single and non-hereditary.
+Doctors describe these as sporadic because they have no known genetic cause.
+In contrast, multiple osteochondromas can be a manifestation of a genetic condition called hereditary multiple osteochondromas (or hereditary multiple exostoses).
 Very rarely, osteochondromas after a long period of time may transform into a type of bone cancer called chondrosarcoma.

 This diagnosis can be made after a small tissue sample is removed in a procedure called a biopsy or when the entire tumour is removed in a procedure called a resection or curettage.
 The tissue is then sent to a pathologist for examination under the microscope.
 In some cases, the diagnosis can be made without a tissue examination because the appearance on imaging is unique (the tumour sticks out from the side of the bone).